RafRomB/imml/docs/auto_tutorials/multil_modal_data_statistics.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 101-105
+GENERATED FROM PYTHON SOURCE LINES 102-106

 Step 5: Visualize the PID as a Venn-like diagram
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can directly pass the rus dict returned by pid to plot_pid.
-Alternatively, plot_pid can also compute pid internally if you pass Xs and y, which is convenient when you want a one‑liner.
+You can directly pass the rus dict returned by ``pid`` to ``plot_pid``.
+Alternatively, ``plot_pid`` can also compute PID internally if you pass Xs and y, which is convenient when you want a one‑liner.

 ..
-GENERATED FROM PYTHON SOURCE LINES 105-109
+GENERATED FROM PYTHON SOURCE LINES 106-110

 .. code-block:: Python